helm/helm-2to3/README.md

 This means that you have to cognisant of this when migrating as releases are deployed into clusters by Tiller and its namespace.
 You have to therefore be aware of migrating for each cluster and each Tiller instance that is managed by the Helm v2 client instance.
-Cleanup should only be run once all migration for a Helm v2 client is complete.
+[Clean up](#clean-up-helm-v2-data) should only be run once all migration for a Helm v2 client is complete.

 ## Prerequisite